PostHog/posthog.com/contents/tutorials/how-to-capture-events-the-easy-way.md

 ![Using the toolbar overlay](../images/tutorials/toolbar/inspect-toolbar.png)

-> Calculated events were previously known as Actions.
-Whenever you see actions, think: calculated events.

-Click ‘_Actions_’ to start creating a new calculated event.
+Click ‘_Actions_’ to start creating a new action.
 This will create a blue overlay that highlights selectable elements.
 You can select any of these elements to summon a modal which gives you more information about the element.
 In this modal, click ‘_+ Create a new action_’ to continue.

 ![create actions the easy way with posthog](../images/tutorials/toolbar/toolbar-create-action.png)